kentpmckinney/epi-art-lookup/README.md

 * 3/24/2020 - Added specs to README.md (0.5 hours)
 * 3/24/2020 - Troubleshot BetterDoctor API to no avail (1.5 hours)
 * 3/24/2020 - Researched an alternative API to use and settled on the Metropolitan Museum of Art API (0.5 hours)
-* 3/25/2020 - Implemented code to get data from the API (1.5 hours)
+* 3/25/2020 - Implemented code to get data from the API(1.5 hours)
 * 3/25/2020 - Created a test (0.5 hours)
+* 3/25/2020 - Ran into problems creating a test for async code and exhausted workarounds I found online to no avail (2.0 hours)
+* 3/25/2020 - Did the TDD conceptual approach without using Jest to get to a relatively complete UI (1.0 hours)

 ### Specifications: